OkaeriPoland/okaeri-platform/README.md

 - Based on dependency injection/beans/components schema:
   - subcomponent registration with Register(component class) annotation
   - automatic field injections and bean creation
-- Persistence abstraction (e.g. FlatPersistence, Cached<T>):
-  - serialization/deserialization based on okaeri-configs or custom solution
-  - ready to use support for database storage:
-    - redis/keydb (RedisPersistence)
-    - mysql/mariadb and other jdbc (JdbcPersistence)
-  - ability to implement custom storage layers easily

 - Lots of platform specific utilities:
   - register platform specific services as components
   - use commons for the most boring tasks and cleaner code